 When my client and Arey co-founder, Allison Conrad, saw her first grey, we decided to dig deep into the science of greying.
 We wanted to approach hair aging in a positive way.
 That’s why we came up with Arey – a haircare system offering clean, creative, effective grey hair solutions.

 All of our products are designed for overall hair health but also contain powerful ingredients that address premature greying, and slow and potentially reverse grey hair.

-Discover the Benefits of Science-Based Ingredients for All Types of Hair
+Discover the Benefits of Science-Backed Ingredients for All Types of Hair